7max/log4cl/README.md

 Log statements inside of methods, are using the [category](#category) name of the generic function, extended with qualifier, and all non-T specializers.

+Try going to the source of the above methods by clicking on them.
+It should land in the right method, without showing Slime's XREF window.

-Note how by changing the level of the "foobar" you control all the methods, but can override them based on their specializers.
-Try setting :after category to different levels, to control all the :after methods together.
+Note how by changing the level of the `foobar` you control all the methods, but can override them based on their specializers.
+Try setting `:after` category to different levels, to control all the `:after` methods together.

 In addition to playing with methods, try `(setf (test.package.one:greetings) "Hey")` too.